Pamfir: Creative team

 The film was co-produced by teams from Ukraine, France, Poland, Luxembourg and Chile.
-Production was by BOSONFILM together with Les Films D'Ici, MADANTS, Wady Films, Quijote and in partnership with Mainstream Pictures.
+Production was by Bosonfilm together with Les Films D'Ici, Madants, Wady Films, Quijote and in partnership with Mainstream Pictures.

-Producers are Oleksandra Kostina, Yevheniya (Jane) Yatsuta, Alyona Tymoshenko, Artem Kolyubayev, Laura Briand, Adolf El Assal, Silvana Santamaria, Klaudia Smieja, Bogna Szewczyk, and Giancarlo Nasi.
+Producers are Oleksandra Kostina, Yevheniya (Jane) Yatsuta, Alona Tymoshenko, Artem Kolyubayev, Laura Briand, Adolf El Assal, Silvana Santamaria, Klaudia Śmieja-Rostworowska, Bogna Szewczyk, and Giancarlo Nasi.

 Production

 The first treatment of the future film was written in 2016, when the director took part in the Torino Film Lab workshop with a short film.
 Following that, the director made his short fiction debut with Weightlifter.

-From May 2018, producer Oleksandra Kostina joins the project.
+From May 2018, producer Oleksandra Kostina joined the project.
 At first, the work was done jointly, but eventually the functions were divided into creative and production functions.
-The next step in the script work went during the Cinefondation Residence of the Cannes Film Festival (France) in 2019.
+The next step in the script work went during the Cinéfondation Residence of the Cannes Film Festival (France) in 2019.
 Six writers were provided with opportunities to live and work in Paris and receive various consultations.
 The project was developed in the script workshops TorinoFilmLab (Script&Pitch) and Midpoint Intensive.
 The finale was the presentation of projects in the Cinema du monde (CNC) pavilion.
 The project received attention and found French partners, in particular the company Les Films D'Ici and co-producer Laura Briand.

 In 2019, Pamfir became one of the winners of the 11th competitive selection of the Ukrainian State Film Agency and received financial support from the government.
-The film also received the support of the Polish Film Institute (PISF), the Swiss Visions Sud Est fund, one of the most famous European funds that finance experimental cinema – the Hubert Bals Fund, the French national film center – CNC Aide aux cínemas du monde, the international Goteborg Film Fund and the Governor of Chernivtsi Oblast.
+The film also received the support of the Polish Film Institute (PISF), the Swiss Visions Sud Est fund, a European fund supporting experimental cinema, the Hubert Bals Fund, the French national film center – CNC Aide aux cínemas du monde, the Goteborg Film Fund and the Governor of Chernivtsi Oblast.
 The project was developed with the support of the Ukrainian Cultural Foundation.

 Filming took place from October 2020 in the conditions of lockdowns in Bukovyna, where the actors had lived for three months before, for deeper immersion in their roles.
 The actors mastered the local dialect – wrote down the story of their day in the dialect, kept characters' diaries about their preferences, relationships with other characters, etc.

 Filming was preceded by expeditions that drew authentic elements to the production.
 In particular, the labyrinthine method of drying hay, which was found in the village of Sarata, was recreated by the production designers in the house of Pamfir's parents based on photographs.

 One scene in the village in which the film takes place was filmed in more than ten different locations.